google-deepmind/lab/docs/users/python_api.md

 The optional integer argument `seed` can be supplied to seed the environment's random number generator.
 If `seed` is omitted or `None`, a random number is used.

+The optional integer argument `mixerSeed` provided with the environment is combined with every seed passed to this function.
+The resulting seeds span a unique subset of the integers in \[0, 2^64\) for each different `mixerSeed` value.
+However, the sequences produced by the environment's random number generator are not necessarily disjoint.

 ### `num_steps`()